- Why Does CBD Oil Make Me Sleepy?

 Although CBD and THC have similar structures, they operate differently.
 When you consume either cannabinoid, they become absorbed into the bloodstream and affect the endocannabinoid system (ECS).
 This system contains CB1 and CB2 receptors, endocannabinoids, and enzymes.

 THC binds to either receptor.
 Research is ongoing, but it seems as if CBD doesn’t link to CB1 and CB2 receptors in the same fashion.
 It appears that the cannabinoid acts on these receptors indirectly.
-Studies to date suggest that cannabidiol has several potential health benefits.
 Could we use CBD for sleep?

 How Does CBD Oil Make You Sleepy?